clover-plpl/vsc-md-table-editor/README.md

 Reason.
 Auto Formatter internally uses setTimeout(), and the cursor position may shift depending on the timing of keyboard input.
 I was tenacious, but I couldn't solve it.
-I don't think it's the right way to go, but I didn't find it when I looked for a formal way.

-Side note: I really wanted to write it, really.
-I'm scared of lack of sleep orz

 ## Known Issues

 * Almost no Key Binding is set.
-It was a hassle to find out if it conflicted with another key.
-* There are many files, but we do not bundle them with WebPack because we do not have time.

 ## Release Notes